pubkey/rxdb/docs-src/logger.md

 ## Using the logger plugin

-The logger is a wrapper that can be wrapped arround any [RxStorage](./rx-storage.md).
+The logger is a wrapper that can be wrapped around any [RxStorage](./rx-storage.md).
 Once your storage is wrapped, you can create your database with the wrapped storage and the logging will automatically happen.

 ```ts